Skip to main content

 CLImate Mitigation and Bioeconomy pathways for sustainable FORESTry

-CLIMB-FOREST suggests alternative sustainable pathways for the forest sector to mitigate climate change in the whole of Europe, considering preservation of biodiversity, ecosystem services, bioeconomy, socioeconomic factors, use of long-lived wood products, and barriers for change.
-It will have long-term impact by creating attitude change in the policymaking process in the EU and influence foresters to adopt new management strategies.
+CLIMB-FOREST suggests alternative sustainable short-, mid-, and long-term pathways for the forest sector to mitigate climate change in entire Europe, considering preservation of biodiversity, ecosystem services, bioeconomy, socioeconomic factors, use of long-lived wood products, and barriers for change.
+It will have long-term impact by creating attitude change in the policymaking process in the EU and influence foresters to adopt to new forest management strategies.

 Field visit in France.
 Photo: Svein Solberg